nyu-software-engineering/scrum-framework/team-norms.md

 Teams are well-advised to agree upon a written set of norms and rules upon team formation.
 These are commitments team members make to each other.
 Some common types of norms are outlined below.

+Teams are ideally co-located in the same room or space while they work for fast interactions and rapid team building

+- ...or work harder to make sure collaboration takes place with dedicated chat rooms, video conferencing, lots of conference calls
+- ideal size is debatable.
+Some say 7 members +/- 2... who are these people and what do they know?
+- build a team that has broad knowledge across several areas and deep knowledge in specific areas
+- establish Team Norms early

 ## Team values

 Important agreements so that everyone knows what is expected of them in terms of responsibility.